vsaulue/Alt-F4/submissions/dana-channel-routing/main.md

 ![Example of crossing scores](crossings-score-example.png) (here placing `A` above `B` saves 2 crossings)

-Sadly the above trick may result in contradictions: `A` must be placed above `B`, `B` must be placed above `C`, and `C` must be placed above `A`.
+Sadly the above trick may result in *contradictions*: `A` must be placed above `B`, `B` must be placed above `C`, and `C` must be placed above `A`.
 To get a proper order, Dana has to sacrifice some of the generated constraints, but in a way that adds as few crossings as possible.

 ![Example of crossing score contradictions](crossings-score-contradiction.png) (`C` over `A` saves 1 crossing, `A` over `B` saves 2 crossings, `B` over `C` saves 1 crossing)